Must Try Food While in Bhutan for Travelers

 Ema Datshi

-Ema Datshi translates to Chili with Cheese.
-It is the de facto, although unofficial, national dish of Bhutan.
-Very rarely will you find a local who does not enjoy eating an Ema Datshi dish.
-It is a fairly simple dish requiring few ingredients.
-According to the elders, the traditional classic Ema Datshi dish was prepared with fresh green chilies, locally churned butter and cheese and garlic.
-The chilies are cut open to ensure seasoning and chopped garlics are added and it is sprinkled with generous amount of crumbled fresh cheese and a good dollop of butter and finally good amount of water to cook and bring all the flavors together.
-However over the years, every household have come up with their own version of cooking the dish and adding with additional ingredients such as onion and spring onion and the dish is either cooked with thick cheese gravy or with runny soup that has the essence of the cheese.
+The chilies are cut open to ensure seasoning and chopped garlics are added and it is sprinkled with a generous amount of crumbled fresh cheese and a good dollop of butter and finally a good amount of water to cook and bring all the flavors together.
+However, over the years, every household has come up with its own version of cooking the dish and adding additional ingredients such as onion and spring onion, and the dish is either cooked with thick cheese gravy or with runny soup that has the essence of the cheese.
 The dish prepared with dried red chili is also very popular.

-Sha kam
+Sha Kam

 Si Kam